EvanDHiggins/thermite/README.md

 For now I'm only targeting x86_64, and the core of the kernel is implemented in [Rust](https://rust-lang.org).

+Thermite is a fast burning mixture of iron oxide (rust) and aluminum powder.
+This kernel is Rust on "bare metal" (there's aluminum in your computer somewhere), and it rapidly burns CPU cycles.

 # Build
 To build Thermite as a .iso on Ubuntu: